Kevin-Docog/Byte-Squisher/README.md

 A single-file, fully offline compressor for images, audio, PDFs, and DOCX files.
 Every file goes in and comes back out as the **same file type** — a JPEG stays a JPEG, a PDF stays a PDF.

 Open `index.html` in any modern browser.
-That's the whole install — or [open website](https://kevin-docog.github.io/Byte-Squisher/) for a real icon and offline launch.
+That's the whole install — or [open website](https://kevin-docog.github.io/Byte-Squisher/) for a real use.

 ## What it looks like